 I’ve experienced some really great accomplishments lately, and I feel good about these accomplishments.
 Now the question is, do I want to do more?
 All sorts of thoughts rush in before I can even complete the question “ do I want to do more?
 And the bottom line is this answer, "I don’t know.
 I’ll have to see what shows up!"

-The dilemma that arises pits my judgments of myself based on accomplishments, productivity and proving myself worthy in the world, against my spiritual principles, which comes down to “be fulfilled in expressing love, joy, fun and only do what is infinitely pleasing!”
+The dilemma that arises pits my judgments of myself, based on accomplishments, productivity and proving myself worthy in the world, against my spiritual principles, which distills down to "be fulfilled in expressing love, joy, fun and only do what is infinitely pleasing!"

-You know as well as I do that that question has many levels and is highly complex, given all the domains within which we exist, karma and other external influences.
-How do I know what it is I want to do and know with certainty that I’m doing it for my own pure reason and nothing else?
-Truth is, I can’t.
+You know as well as I do that that question has many levels and is highly complex; given all the domains within which we exist; karma and other external influences.
+How do I know what it is I want to do, and how do I know with certainty that I’m doing it for my own pure reason and nothing else?
+Truth is, in this moment, I can’t.

 To a large degree, life coaching is directed toward specific circumstances, wants and desires; for instance, the desire for a long term relationship, a healthier body, more money or a fulfilling career.
 Often the coach works within the problem-solving paradigm, brainstorming with their clients to find the best fitting assignments to assist the client in getting what they want.
 As effective as this is, looking into the bigger picture can be more valuable.